ethersphere/swarm/swarm/docs/sw^3/storage.rst

 * there needs to be a reasonable market mechanism to match demand and supply
 * there needs to be a litigation system where storers can be charged for not keeping their promise

-An Owner's risk preference consists of the time period covered as well as on the :dfn:`degrees of redundancy` or certainty.
+Owners' risk preference consist in the time period covered as well as a preference for the :dfn:`degrees of redundancy` or certainty.
 These preferences should be specified on a per-chunk basis and they should be completely flexible on the protocol level.

 Satisfying storers' risk preferences means that they have ways to express their certainty of preserving what they store and factor that in their pricing.
 Some nodes may not wish to provide storage guarantees that are too long term while others cannot afford to stake too big of a deposit.
 This differentiates nodes in their competition for service provision.